pokpitch/eks-terraform/README.md

     app: nginx
 ```

 This manifest defines a Kubernetes Deployment and Service for Nginx.
-It deploys two replicas of the Nginx container and creates a LoadBalancer service to expose it externally.
+It deploys three replicas of the Nginx container and creates a LoadBalancer service to expose it externally.

 Follow these steps to deploy Nginx on your EKS cluster: